1 rule by the mediocre

 egalitarianism caused the 2008 meltdown

-Was meltdown linked to inequality, as Bank of England argues, or to egalitarian housing policies?
+Was the meltdown linked to inequality, as Bank of England argues, or to egalitarian housing policies?

 Modern research teams seek cogs, not individuals.
 How mediocratic academics exploit the efforts of others.